ruangkawprc/AppliedDataScience_Project2/README.md

 For One-hot Encoding:

 You can select one variable to do the one-hot encoding, but make sure you choose the categorical variable.
-After selecting one variable and "One hot encoding button"and clicking "Apply Transformation" button, the tab-One-hot Encoded Data will show the output of the one-hot encoding.
+After selecting one variable and selecting the "One hot encoding" button and clicking "Apply Transformation" button, the tab-One-hot Encoded Data will show the output of the one-hot encoding.